Retirement is a time to put many worries behind you. Say goodbye to the rat race and hello to a life lived at your pace and on your schedule.

 Become a one-car household

-The average new car costs almost $8,500 annually to run, maintain and insure, according to AAA.
+The average cost of vehicle ownership is $9,282 annually, according to AAA.
 That’s a lot of cash.

 But it can also be a ton of money saved if you are one-half of a retired couple who downsize from two cars to one.
 After all, how often do you and your partner use a car at the same time for different errands?